p0kemoron/ml-inference/README.md

 Although not a lot of information was provided specific to the usecase, I can safely assume the data is related to profile and message reports submitted by users.
 In these cases, corrective steps taken with a delay of order of minutes should generally be okay.
 ` `

-Moving on to the architecture, there five services built.
-Gateway to parse incoming requests: 'handler', a queue to store submitted jobs and track, workers to actually do the computation, backend database to persist incoming data and predictions, and a monitoring dashboard.
+Moving on to the architecture, there are four services built.
+Gateway to parse incoming requests: 'handler', a queue to store submitted jobs and track, workers to actually do the computation, backend database to persist incoming data and predictions.
 All of the parts are decoupled from each other and containerized separately, if one were to fail, the rest of the app works fine.
 ` `

 **Handler**